andychien009/dfdiff/README.md

 # Overview
 dfdiff is a Python Pyinstaller standalone executable with an accompanying Pythonlibrary that assist users with the task of gathering information about the differences between two CSV files using the Python Pandas library.

-dfdiff takes two data files and a join key as primary input then identifies table variances between two files, such as
+dfdiff takes two data files and a join key as input then identifies table variances between two files.
+The list of identified variances are as follow:
 1. Field/column differences
 2. Cell/data differences
 3. Row/record differences